Ryo Hirakawa: FIA World Endurance Championship (2022–present)

 On 7 December 2021, Hirakawa was announced as a driver of the #8 Toyota GR010 Hybrid in the 2022 FIA World Endurance Championship, partnering veteran drivers Sébastien Buemi and Brendon Hartley.
 He replaced Kazuki Nakajima, who took on a managerial role at Toyota Gazoo Racing after retiring from driving.
 In his debut for the factory Hypercar team, Hirakawa scored his first career podium at the 1000 Miles of Sebring.
-The #8 car won the pole for the 24 Hours of Le Mans, and would go on to win the race.
+The No. 8 car won the pole for the 24 Hours of Le Mans, and would go on to win the race.
 In his first time challenging for the overall victory, Hirakawa became only the sixth Japanese driver to win a leg of the Triple Crown of Motorsport, succeeding fellow Le Mans winners Masanori Sekiya, Seiji Ara, Kamui Kobayashi, and Nakajima, and Indianapolis 500 winner Takuma Sato.

 After finishing second at Monza, winning the 6 Hours of Fuji, and finishing second again in Bahrain, Hirakawa won the Hypercar World Endurance Drivers' Championship.
 He succeeded Nakajima, Kobayashi, and Toshihiro Arai as the fourth Japanese driver to win an FIA-sanctioned world championship.
-Hirakawa will return to partner Buemi and Hartley in 2023.
+Hirakawa would return to partner Buemi and Hartley in 2023.